jisellejones/kickstarter-analysis_JJones/README.md

 ![Theater_Outcomes_vs_Launch_Percentage](https://github.com/jisellejones/kickstarter-analysis_JJones/blob/main/Theater_Outcomes_vs_Launch_percentage.png)
 ---
 ### Analysis of Outcomes Based on Goals
 How do different theater campaigns for plays fare in relation to their funding goals?
 Is there any pattern in the amount of funding goals and the success of theater campaigns for plays?
 Are campaigns in some goal ranges more successful than campaigns in other goal ranges?
-To answer these questions, we created a frequency table using Excel's countifs() formula to sift through the data and count the number of plays with specified outcomes (successful, failed, canceled) based on different ranges of campaign goals.
+To answer these questions, I created a frequency table using Excel's countifs() formula to sift through the data and count the number of plays with specified outcomes (successful, failed, canceled) based on different ranges of campaign goals.
+I compiled this data in a frequency chart then used Excel's sum() function to find the total number of campaigns that fall within different ranges in order to find the percentage of successful, failed, and canceled campaigns.
+We combined this data in the line graph shown *(graph 3)*

-From the line graph, we can see that
+From the graph we can see a pattern of decline in the percentage of successful campaigns from less than $1,000 to $29,999.
+Campaigns less than $1,000 show a 67% success rate while and campaigns between $1,000 and $4,999 have a 73% success rate.
+After this the percentage of successful campaigns begins to increase again then drops significantly when campaign goals hit $45,000 or more.
+The number of failed campaigns displays a smiliar trend declining percentage of succFrom the line graph, we can see that campaigns with campaign goals of $1,000 fair

 ---